-- Board of Directors (BoD) approve Bank's overall market risk strategy and risk appetite - The Board Risk Policy Committee (BRPC) assist the BoD in ensuring that the Bank has an adequate market risk management and risk control framework in place to realise the overall risk strategy and risk appetite - Finance is responsible for maintaining the Bank's market risk reporting framework which includes monitoring of the BoD approved VaR and other market risk limits.
-All limits are reported to ALCO and BRPC on a weekly and quarterly basis respectively.
+- Board of Directors (BoD) approve Bank's overall market risk strategy and risk appetite - The Board Risk Policy Committee (BRPC) assist the BoD in ensuring that the Bank has an adequate market risk management and risk control framework in place to realise the overall risk strategy and risk appetite - Market Risk and Finance are responsible for maintaining the Bank's market risk reporting framework which includes monitoring of the BoD approved VaR and other market risk limits.
+All limits are reported to ALCO and BRPC on a monthly and quarterly basis respectively.